xihaopark/Dynamic_Graph_EEG/README.md

 ```bash
 python ./data/resample_signals.py --raw_edf_dir <tusz-data-dir> --save_dir <resampled-dir>
 ```
-where `<tusz-data-dir>` is the directory where the downloaded TUSZ v1.5.2 data are located, and `<resampled-dir>` is the directory where the resampled signals will be saved.
+where `<tusz-data-dir>` is the directory where the downloaded data are located, and `<resampled-dir>` is the directory where the resampled signals will be saved.

 ## Experiments
 ### Configurations